Starmer and Macron to discuss ‘united leadership’ supporting Kyiv on Trump visit

 “Mark my words – what I have seen only makes me more determined to stand up for Ukraine.”

-The Prime Minister also held his second call in three days with Ukrainian President Mr Zelensky, promising the leader he would make the case for safeguarding the country’s sovereignty when he visits Washington.
+The Prime Minister also held his second call in three days with Mr Zelensky, promising the Ukrainian leader he would make the case for safeguarding the country’s sovereignty when he visited Washington.

-Asked whether the Prime Minister would promise Mr Trump that the UK will spend “much more” when he meets him next week, Ms Phillipson told the BBC’s Sunday With Laura Kuenssberg programme: “Let’s be clear, 2.5% is ambitious.
+Asked whether the Prime Minister would promise Mr Trump that the UK will spend “much more”, Ms Phillipson told the BBC’s Sunday With Laura Kuenssberg programme: “Let’s be clear, 2.5% is ambitious.

 “We will get there, but it is ambitious, and this is also in the context of the public finances which, let’s be honest, were left in a devastating state by the Conservatives – a £22 billion black hole, no credible plan for this nonsense that they claim around how they were going to reach 2.5%.”